 |2017 Tour de Parks|

 The date for the 2017 Tour de Parks bike ride has been set for Sunday, March 26, 2017.
 Once again, Friends of The Legacy Trail and the Sarasota Manatee Bicycle Club will be teaming up to put on this great event.
 Click here for more information and registration.

 FLT volunteers give many presentations throughout the year to schools, homeowner associations, churches, businesses, clubs and others who would like to know more about The Legacy Trail.
 Our lively presentation typically covers trail amenities, history, and the latest news on efforts to extend the trail to Payne Park in downtown Sarasota.
 The presentation can also be tailored to the unique interest and time available.
 We arrive “fully equipped” at your location with laptop and projector, or we can load our presentation on your A/V equipment.

 We are enthusiastic supporters of The Legacy Trail, and want to share our passion for this multi-use, non-motorized trail.
-Help us build the broad community support for the next critical decision point – finding and committing the estimated $25M money necessary to acquire and build the trail extension.
+Help us build the broad community support for the next critical decision point – finding and committing the money necessary to acquire and build the trail extension.